-The certificate will consist of 15 credits: three required core courses (Disaster Mental Health; Evidence-Based Assessment and Treatment for Trauma; and Assessment and Interventions with Children, Adolescents, and Families), plus two electives to allow students to focus on populations of interest (initial options will include Assisting Veterans and First Responders; Assisting Special Populations; and Grief, Loss, and Bereavement).
-The Disaster Mental Health course will require one summer weekend on the New Paltz campus (June 20-22, 2014); all other courses will be entirely online.
+The certificate will consist of 15 credits: three required core courses (Disaster Mental Health; Evidence-Based Assessment and Treatment for Trauma; and Assessment and Interventions with Children, Adolescents, and Families), plus two electives to allow students to focus on populations of interest.
+Initial elective options will include Assisting Veterans and First Responders; Assisting Special Populations; and Grief, Loss, and Bereavement.

-The program will be targeted to professionals who have already earned an MA, MS, or higher degree in counseling or social work; and to students who are currently enrolled in Master's- or Doctoral-level counseling or social work programs and who have already completed their first year of coursework or who can demonstrate completion of a graduate-level Counseling Theories and Skills course.
+The program is intended for professionals who have already earned an MA, MS, or higher degree in counseling or social work; and to students who are currently enrolled in Master's- or Doctoral-level counseling or social work programs and who have already completed their first year of coursework or who can demonstrate completion of a graduate-level Counseling Theories and Skills course.

 Courses will be taught by a combination of SUNY New Paltz faculty members who are affiliated with the Institute for Disaster Mental Health and by adjunct instructors with expertise in treating trauma in specific populations.

 For students who are not matriculated full-time at SUNY New Paltz, tuition will be the standard rate per credit hour, which varies depending on semester (summer vs. academic year) and state residency.
 Current rates can be found here.
-For New York State residents, each summer course will cost $1,282.65 including all fees.
-For non-New York State residents, each summer course will cost $2,523 plus required fees of $228.70.
+For New York State residents, each Fall 2014 course will cost $1,296 plus required fees of $228.70.
+For non-New York State residents, each Fall 2014 course will cost $2,523 plus required fees of $228.70.

 Required Courses: 9 credits total